 “I am connected to the history, people, and land,” Annette says.
 “All of it is a part of me.”

 Established in the late 1800s and rebuilt in the 1940s, the Alexander Chapel Baptist Church is located on Short Sluder Branch Road.
 In the early 1900s, there was also a school for African-American children at the site.
 The chapel was renovated in 1988 but closed in 1996 due to lack of members.
-Over the years, homecoming gatherings have been held there.
+Over the years, church homecoming gatherings have been and continue to be held there.
 Displaying photos on the remnants of large wooden tables where potluck community dinners once spread, Annette described the history of the site and spoke about the need for support for efforts to preserve and restore it.